 Tilman Becker in the unique research center for gambling at the University of Hohenheim is quite frustrated.
 Just as the previous speaker Friedrich Stickler, president of the European Lottery Association.
 But what distressed the gentlemen?
 Their concern is mainly the Internet.
 Gambling providers are springing up like mushrooms, have their headquarters in the Philippines, the Cayman Islands and other tax havens, and offer exotic bets with cheap rates.
 Taxes are paid by few of the estimated 12,000 worldwide Internet gambling providers.

 Moreover, the variety of gambling entertainment is gaining momentum and getting even more impressive and sophisticated.
 Therefore, many of the approximately 400,000 German gamblers also migrate to the Internet, away from the smoky casinos and grey-headed slot machines.
-Vast sums are operated with in the online world: supposedly over 100 billion euros in Europe alone, according to DGFEV.de Gambling World, an prominent organization running a stats and reviews website.
+Vast sums are operated with in the online world: supposedly over 100 billion euros in Europe alone, according to online casino DGFEV.de, an prominent organization running a stats and reviews website.
 On the one hand there is a global proliferation of the Internet.
 But not even in Europe uniform rules are taken advantage of.
 As President of the European Lottery Association Friedrich Spickler represents the interests of state lotteries, the look with suspicion on what is happening on the Internet.

 ‘Of course, in Malta or Gibraltar licensing has essential significance for the local markets.
 The branch generates a large share because they advertise heavily, because they take advantage of this gray area strongly and say that in the European Union an operator would be de facto legal’.